enso-org/benchmarks/README.md

 because the benchmarks for Python took more time, so the groups could be smaller and there was no need for additional warmup iterations.

+In all the languages, the Garbage Collector was triggered between each group of iterations, to minimize the impact of garbage collection on the timing.

 ## How To Run The Benchmarks

 To run the benchmarks yourself you need to ensure that the dependencies as